 Fortunately for us, Sid McHarg of Seattle, Washington (US) had preserved a set Burroughs 7-track release tapes for the B5500 Mark XIII (October 1971) version of the system software.
 Even more fortunately, Sid was able to work with Paul Pierce of Portland, Oregon (US) to recover the data from those tapes.
-We are indebted to Sid and Paul for their work in recovering those tapes and making the resulting data available.
+We are indebted to Sid and Paul for their work on those tapes and making the resulting data available.

 Burroughs became part of Unisys Corporation in 1986.
-Unisys still owns and holds copyrights on the B5500 system software, so Sid worked with Bob Supnik, VP of Engineering and Supply Chain at Unisys, to arrange an educational/hobbyist license for this software.
+Unisys still owns and holds copyrights on the B5500 system software, so Sid worked with Bob Supnik, then VP of Engineering and Supply Chain at Unisys, to arrange an educational/hobbyist license for this software.
 We have acquired such a license, and are thus indebted to Bob and Unisys for generously allowing us to use the B5500 Mark XIII software under the terms of that license.

 Our license with Unisys allows us to make the Mark XIII software available to others under the terms of that license.
 There are three tape images, as enumerated below.
-To download one of the images, please click its corresponding link below.
+To download one of the images, please click its corresponding link.
 The resulting page will display the applicable terms of the Unisys license and a directory of the files on that image.
 Confirm your acceptance of the license terms to begin the download.
 You will need to download at least the SYSTEM image in order to run the emulator.

 SYSTEMcontains object code for the release, including the Datacom MCP, Timesharing MCP, System Intrinsics, CANDE timesharing system, compilers, and utility programs.
 It also contains source files for a few utilities, and a set of source-level patch files for the release.